epfl-ada/ada-2023-project-perrysplatypuses/README.md

  Clustering is a crucial step in our analysis.
 We follow the idea suggested in the paper [Learning Latent Personas of Film Characters](https://developer.imdb.com/non-commercial-datasets/) to extract information about character archetypes from the plot text.
 We implement two methods: Latent Dirichlet Allocation (LDA)-based and BERT-based clustering.

 Latent Dirichlet Allocation-based clustering:
-- extract linguistic features for each character using spicy
+- extract linguistic features for each character using `spacy`
 - use word2vec embeddings to cluster these features into topics using Agglomerative Clustering,
 - perform Latent Dirichlet Allocation to cluster characters based on their feature topics.